Because I could not stop for Death – He kindly stopped for me –

 A vampire normally appears like a well-to-do corpse.
 They are pale, they have no pulse, and their bodies are cold and clammy to the touch.

-However, by spending some of the energy of life they drained from their human prey, they can ape the effect of the living.
-By spending 1 point of anima, a vampire can assume the guise of the living for up to one scene or one hour, whichever is shorter.
+However, by spending some of the life energy they drained from their human prey, they can ape the effects of being among the living.
+By using the Breath of Life ability, a vampire can assume the guise of the living for up to one scene or one hour, whichever is shorter.

-While the Breath of Life is active, a vampire has a pulse, a regular metabolism, and even need to breath.
+While the Breath of Life is active, a vampire has a pulse, a regular metabolism, and even needs to breathe.
 They would pass any conventional medical examination.
 Any attempt to discern their undead nature is nigh-impossible without magic.
 In addition, they reduce the impact of sunlight and fire for the remainder of the scene.

 Of course, the breath of life comes with its own drawbacks.
 While active, a vampire needs to breathe, eat, drink and can become fatigued.
 They give up most of their undead immunities in exchange for repressing their weaknesses.